sorul/xnb/README.md

 snb = Stratified_NB()
 snb.fit(X_train, y_train)

 ''' 3.
-When the fit() function finishes, we can now access the feture selection it has calculated. ''' feature_selection = snb.feature_selection_dict
+When the fit() function finishes, we can now access the feature selection it has calculated. ''' feature_selection = snb.feature_selection_dict

 ''' 4.
 We predict the values of "y_test" thanks to the calculated dictionary. '''